Merisho/tx-holdem/README.md

 - isFourOfKind(): Boolean
 - isStraightFlush(): Boolean
 - isRoyalFlush(): Boolean
-- reduce(aggregate, start): any — applies aggregate function to each card in hand and returns single value; works in the same way as Array.reduce
+- reduce(aggregate, start): any — applies aggregate function to each card in hand and returns single rank; works in the same way as Array.reduce
 	- aggregate: Function
 	- start: any
 - sort(order): undefined — sorts cards in hand by given order